w3c/wai-curricula/content/designer/images-and-graphics.md

 * define consistent imagery to help users recognize the purpose of icons, thumbnails, and other graphical components
 * explain the issues associated with perception, interpretation, and rendering of images of text
 * explain how to avoid images of text by using technologies that achieve the desired visual presentation wherever possible
-* evaluate the potential distraction and cognitive overload from using too many images
+* evaluate the potential overuse of images
 * select alternative ways to provide the information contained in images, including tables and plain text
 * identify related requirements for:
   * developers to code images and text alternatives appropriately